Collective Buckling in Metal-Organic Framework Materials: Introduction

 We show that the molecular buckling in MOFs can be described classically by the lattice Hamiltonian

 with an effective double-well potential

-see Fig.~\ref{fig:schematic}, and a real-valued buckling coordinate $b \in \mathbb{R}$.
-The interaction between linkers $i$ and $j$ originates from a dipole-dipole interaction and is linear in both buckling coordinates.
-For $\mu > 0$ there are two degenerate minima corresponding to a buckling to the left or the right.
-For $\mu \leq 0$ there is no stable buckling configuration.
+see Fig.~\ref{fig:schematic}, and a real-valued buckling coordinate $b \in \mathbb{R}$. \nh{The parameters $\mu$ and $\nu$ depend on the applied strain.} For $\mu > 0$ there are two degenerate minima corresponding to a buckling to the left or the right.
+For $\mu \leq 0$ there is no stable buckling configuration. \nh{The interaction between linkers $i$ and $j$ is introduced at the level of a minimal microscopically motivated dipole-dipole coupling and is linear in both buckling coordinates.}

-At low temperatures, quantum fluctuations can suppress the transition into the classically ordered state, giving rise to a parabuckling phase~\cite{Geilhufe2021}.
-This is analogous to the quantum paraelectric state observed in perovskites such as SrTiO$_3$~\cite{Rowley2014, Esswein2022}.
-Qualitatively, this occurs when the quantum ground state energy exceeds the depth of the double-well potential, preventing localization in either minimum.
+\nh{This description constitutes a coarse-grained model that focuses on a specific low-energy deformation mode of the framework.
+Alternative collective distortions of MOF-5, in particular displacements of the metallic coordination centers associated with angular distortions of the cubic network, have been identified experimentally \cite{Pallach2021} and are reflected in an anomalously soft transverse acoustic phonon branch \cite{Rimmer2014}.
+The molecular buckling coordinate adopted here provides a complementary coarse-grained description that emphasizes the symmetry-breaking character of linker deformations and their collective ordering.}

+\nh{A collective buckling transition suggests possible applications for framework materials by promoting cooperative mechanically driven structural responses.
+It enables a route towards mechanically controlled porosity and, consequently, mechanically driven changes in adsorption and diffusion properties \cite{Coudert2015, Ying2021}.
+Moreover, the coupling of electronic degrees of freedom to buckling deformations suggests possible routes towards mechanically tunable electronic or electromechanical phenomena \cite{Savelev2006, Geilhufe2021}.}

 The paper is organized as follows.
 In Sec.~\ref{secII}, we present a rigorous derivation of the buckling coordinate of a single linker.
-In Sec.~\ref{secIII}, we derive the interaction $J_{ij}$ microscopically by approximating each linker as an electric dipole.
+In Sec.~\ref{secIII}, we derive the \nh{coupling} $J_{ij}$ microscopically by approximating each linker as an electric dipole.
 These two ingredients lead to the lattice model \eqref{1Ham}.
 In Sec.~\ref{secIV}, we consider the collective buckling phases of this model within a mean-field approximation.
-The technical details of this section are relegated to the appendix.
-In Sec.~\ref{secV}, we demonstrate our findings on the example of the metal-organic framework MOF-5, for which we obtain the model parameters via density functional theory (DFT).
-In Sec.~\ref{secVI}, we discuss the classical to quantum cross-over at low temperatures and recover the transverse field Ising model, which has been considered in the context of buckling in Ref.~\onlinecite{Geilhufe2021}.
+The technical details of this section are relegated to the appendix. \nh{In Sec.~\ref{secV}, we illustrate our approach using the metal-organic framework MOF-5 as a well-characterized and widely studied example, for which we obtain the model parameters via density functional theory (DFT).
+This application is intended to demonstrate the resulting collective buckling physics rather than to provide a complete description of MOF-5.} In Sec.~\ref{secVI}, we discuss the classical to quantum cross-over at low temperatures and recover the transverse field Ising model, which has been considered in the context of buckling in Ref.~\onlinecite{Geilhufe2021}.
 Finally, we conclude in Sec.~\ref{secVII}.